 - Exploitation colonialism utilizes a relatively small number of colonists to exploit resources and labor for the sake of exporting product and profit to a mother country.

-Example: British colonization of India and the role of the British East India Company in the 16th-19th centuries in extracting materials to produce and globally trade spices, dyes, cotton, silk, opium and tea.
+Example: British colonization of India and the role of the British East India Company in the 16th-19th centuries.
+The British extracted materials to produce and trade spices, dyes, cotton, silk, opium and tea.
 The goal was not to create a new sovereign nation, but rather for Britain to establish itself within and profit from global trade through exploiting people and place.

 - Settler colonialism utilizes a large number of colonists to effectively replace a native population and ultimately create a new sovereign country in the colonized territory.
-Replacement of the native population can be achieved through a variety of policies and practices, for example through seizure of lands, or through the five avenues of genocide defined in the Geneva Convention – only one of which is outright killing and the rest of which address elimination of a people through forced assimilation and supression of cultural identities.
+Replacement of the native population can be achieved through a variety of policies and practices, for example through seizure of lands, or through the five avenues of genocide defined in the Geneva Convention (only one of which is outright killing and the rest of which address elimination of a people through forced assimilation and suppression of cultural identities).

 Who is a settler?

-A common definition is that a settler is anyone living in a settler colonial society who is not indigenous to that place.
-They are considered a settler because, whether they want to or not, they are part of upholding the structure that continues to allow the colonizing nation to dispossess native people from their lands and lifeways.
+A common definition is that a settler is anyone living in a settler colonial society who is not Indigenous to that place.
+They are considered a settler because, whether they want to or not, they are part of upholding the political and institutional arrangement that allows the colonizing agent to continue to dispossess native people of their homelands and cultural practices.
+Settler status does not inherently imply anything about a person’s intentions or worldview; it is about the fact that they are, by definition, not Indigenous to the place where they reside.

 Secondly, settlers do not all benefit from settler colonialism in the same ways or to the same extents.
-For example, middle and owning class people of any race benefit more from the economic paradigm of private property rights, the educational paradigm of institutional learning, and the wellness paradigm of privatized health care than do poor white people.
-This difference in benefits does not erase the settler status of a poor white person, but it does complexify how we understand concepts of privilege and disadvantage.
+For example, financially wealthy people of any race benefit more from the economic paradigm of private property rights, the educational paradigm of institutional learning, and the wellness paradigm of privatized health care than do poor white people.
+This difference in benefits does not erase the settler status of a poor white person, but it does complexify how we understand privilege and disadvantage.

 Does settler colonialism exist today?

-It’s vital to understand that the same structure that enabled the near genocide of native people on this continent persists in the present day, even if in more subtle forms.
+It’s vital to understand that the same colonial system that enabled the near genocide of native people on this continent persists in the present day, even if in more subtle forms.
 Consider, for example:

 - National parks in the U.S. were originally designed in the Woodrow Wilson era to keep native people out of certain areas.
 This is why the National Park Service was created as a complement to the Bureau of Indian Affairs, which was responsible for establishing reservations.
 Today as then, national parks prevent many native people from accessing sacred places that are central to their spiritual ecologies and communal practices.
 Without access to these sacred sites, they cannot maintain the relationships with land and place that are central to their cultures and identities.